 Can you guess the year Apple released its second-generation iPod?

-The Sanyo SCP-5300 became the first cell phone to have a built-in camera released in the US.
+The Sanyo SCP-5300 became the first cell phone in the U.S. to have a built-in camera.

-Halle Berry became the first African American actress to win the Academy Award for Best Actress.
+Halle Berry became the first African American to win the Academy Award for Best Actress.

 The year is 2002.

-And if you’re concerned that your website may stink of 2002, take a look at these five signs below.
-If your website has any of them, or even remotely close to any of them, you got work to do.
+And if your concerned your website stinks to high heaven of 2002, take a look at the five warning signs below.
+If your website has any of them, pee-yew!
+You’ve got work to do.